wombleton/gitlaw-nz/acts/G/Government Roading Powers Act 1989.md

     *   (d) return the remaining copy to the Agency.

-    (5) The entry by the District Land Registrar on a certificate of title, provisional register, or other instrument of title registered or lodged in his or her office of the particulars of a notice is evidence of the existence of the notice but does not create any estate or interest under the [Land Transfer Act 1952][284].
+    (5) The entry by the District Land Registrar on a certificate of title, provisional register, or other instrument of title registered or lodged in his or her office of the particulars of a notice is evidence of the existence of the notice but does not create any estate or interest under the [Land Transfer Act 1952][285].

     (6) Any notice entered by the District Land Registrar under subsection (4)(c) may be cancelled or varied upon production by the Agency of a notice of cancellation or notice of variation.

-    Compare: 1981 No 35 [s 156][285]
+    Compare: 1981 No 35 [s 156][286]

     Section 91(1): amended, on 1 August 2008, by [section 50(1)][0] of the Land Transport Management Amendment Act 2008 (2008 No 47).

-    Section 91(2): added, on 29 July 1995, by [section 11][286] of the Transit New Zealand Amendment Act 1995 (1995 No 42).
+    Section 91(2): inserted, on 29 July 1995, by [section 11][287] of the Transit New Zealand Amendment Act 1995 (1995 No 42).

     Section 91(2): amended, on 1 August 2008, by [section 50(1)][0] of the Land Transport Management Amendment Act 2008 (2008 No 47).

-    Section 91(3): added, on 29 July 1995, by [section 11][286] of the Transit New Zealand Amendment Act 1995 (1995 No 42).
+    Section 91(3): inserted, on 29 July 1995, by [section 11][287] of the Transit New Zealand Amendment Act 1995 (1995 No 42).

-    Section 91(4): added, on 29 July 1995, by [section 11][286] of the Transit New Zealand Amendment Act 1995 (1995 No 42).
+    Section 91(4): inserted, on 29 July 1995, by [section 11][287] of the Transit New Zealand Amendment Act 1995 (1995 No 42).

     Section 91(4)(d): amended, on 1 August 2008, by [section 50(1)][0] of the Land Transport Management Amendment Act 2008 (2008 No 47).

-    Section 91(5): added, on 29 July 1995, by [section 11][286] of the Transit New Zealand Amendment Act 1995 (1995 No 42).
+    Section 91(5): inserted, on 29 July 1995, by [section 11][287] of the Transit New Zealand Amendment Act 1995 (1995 No 42).

-    Section 91(6): added, on 29 July 1995, by [section 11][286] of the Transit New Zealand Amendment Act 1995 (1995 No 42).
+    Section 91(6): inserted, on 29 July 1995, by [section 11][287] of the Transit New Zealand Amendment Act 1995 (1995 No 42).

     Section 91(6): amended, on 1 August 2008, by [section 50(1)][0] of the Land Transport Management Amendment Act 2008 (2008 No 47).